hzi-bifo/scelestial-paper-materials-devel/README.md

   --ozrate arg (=0.20000000000000001) one to zero rate --remove-dup arg (=0)               remove duplicate sequences
 ```
-The output constist of four files:
+The output consists of four files:
 1. --fseq: the sequencing result (containing errors and missing values)
 2. --fseqtrue: The true sequences for the sampled cells
 3. --ftree: The simulated evolutionary tree